-Some of them have now grown up and have completed high school education and are in colleges pursuing their professions.
-This is very encouraging especially for me when I meet these young strong youth, some of whom I received in the world.
+Before 25 years I had started a small nursing home called ‘Matasia Nursing Home’.
+We began as a small health clinic, which then became a maternity home and today we are licensed as a nursing home.
+We have experienced the healing power of Jesus in a mighty way.
+Many babies have been born since the establishment of this health facility.Some of them have now grown up and have completed high school education and are in colleges pursuing their professions.
+It is very encouraging for me when I see the little ones, whom I received in the world, now changed to tall, strong youth.
 I give God all the glory for His deeds.
 The facility has expanded physically, for we have an operating theatre and a VCT (voluntary counseling centre) and all other departments have been upgraded.
 Apart for being a nurse I have a heart for Masai people.

-The Masai are a very famous warrior tribe in Kenya whose lives center around herding cattle.
+The Masai People are a very famous warrior tribe in Kenya whose lives center around herding cattle.
 They live in small settlements of 8-15 huts.
 Their settlements are surrounded by a thorn bush fence as an added form of protection.
 Inside, the family sleeps on beds of woven branches cushioned with dry grasses and animal skins.
 In some huts, small animals are brought into the hut in the evening to help protect them from larger and more dangerous animals as well as the cold.
 Masai women and girls have a variety of chores besides building the dung hut.
 They are expected to milk the cows and fetch water, however far that may be (perhaps 36 miles in some cases).
 Women also spend much time doing bead work.
 They decorate animal hides, gourds, and make beaded jewelry including arm and leg bracelets and amulets.

 The image of a Masai man is of a warrior.
 He is a tall and lean man, clutching a spear in one hand with his red cloth wrapped around his waist or over his shoulders.
 They will marry (probably having a number of wives) and continually live together raising their families and tending their cattle.